 The best way to avoid pregnancy (and STDs) is to use both birth control and condoms every single time you have sex.
 There are many safe and effective birth control methods that are great for teens.
 The best way to help your teen avoid pregnancy is to talk with them about birth control, help them get birth control from a doctor or nurse (and condoms from a drugstore), and help them get the facts when it comes to their questions about birth control.

 Think your teen might be sexually active but haven’t talked about it?
 Start the conversation.
 Find a quiet time when it’s just the two of you.
 Start out by reminding them that you love them no matter what, and that you want to talk with them because you care.
 Ask them if they’re having sex, and if so, if they’re using birth control and condoms.
-Let them know that you can help them with any questions they may have about birth control or condoms.
-You can help your teen see how important birth control is so that an unplanned pregnancy doesn’t change their plans for the future.
+Let them know that you can help them with any questions they may have.

 How do I help my pregnant or parenting teen?

-It’s normal to have lots of emotions when you find out your teen is pregnant or is going to be a parent.
+It’s normal to have a range of emotions when you find out your teen is pregnant or is going to be a parent.
 Some parents feel disappointed in their teen or themselves, and feel worried about the future.

 Your teen needs your help now — maybe more than they ever have.
 Anything you can do to work through your toughest feelings so you can help your teen will be important.
 Seek help from close friends and family or a counselor or therapist.